National Construction Code: Ventilation

 According to Geoff Hanmer, adjunct professor of architecture at the University of Adelaide, the regulations for ventilation are impotent.
 The code permits a building to be ventilated naturally though openable windows, but does not in any way guarantee that the windows will actually be opened to provide this ventilation; in the case of buildings like hospitals where there is a requirement that the building be mechanically ventilated, the NCC allows for the fresh air that is supplied into the patient rooms to recirculate via the corridors of the hospital.
 He states that the NCC thus permits the construction a 1000-person occupancy building such as a nightclub, a school of 600 occupants and elderly care facilities of 300 occupants all with virtually no ventilation.

 Earthquakes

 The requirements the properties of reinforced concrete walls as specified in the standard AS 3600-2009, which are cited by at least NCC 2016 are not adequate in preventing collapse during very rare seismic events.
 The best practices for places with low to moderate seismicity, like Australia, are to have performance objectives in place that prevent collapse under the conditions of very rare seismic events.
-(Hoult, Goldsworthy & Lumantarna 2019) specifically recommends that the Australian Building Codes Board revise the codes pertaining to this present in the NCC 2016 to prevent collapse in the event of a earthquake with 2500 year Return period.
+(Hoult, Goldsworthy & Lumantarna 2019) specifically recommends that the Australian Building Codes Board revise the codes pertaining to this present in the NCC 2016 to prevent collapse in the event of an earthquake with 2500 year return period.